Polyamory: 1970s to 2000s

-Starfire, also known as Princess Koriand'r, is a fictional superhero appearing in books published by DC Comics, who debuted in a preview story inserted within DC Comics Presents #26 (October 1980) and was created by Marv Wolfman and George Pérez; she was shown to be a polyamorous character.
+Starfire, a superhero who debuted in a preview story inserted within DC Comics Presents #26 (October 1980), was shown to be a polyamorous character.
 Starfire was raised on the world of Tamaran where it was acceptable to have an open marriage.
 Some critics argue that after arriving on Earth, she remained sex-positive and free-thinking, remaining open to polygamous relationships, open sex, and pansexual "free-love" with anyone, often leading to conflict with Earth's more reserved culture and customs.
-For Starfire, polyamory was a personal and cultural preference.

 In 1989, the anime series Ranma ½ included a polyamorous character, Tatewaki, who is in love with both Akane and the "Pigtail Girl" (Ranma's female form) and proposes to date both, but they do not return his feelings.

 Robert Jordan's fantasy book series The Wheel of Time, which began its run in 1990, is notable for its inclusion of various polyamorous relationships throughout the narrative.
 This includes the protagonist Rand al’Thor, who enters a romantic relationship with three women, Min, Aviendha and Elayne.
 The Aiel culture in the series also practice polyamory commonly.
 Jordan himself acknowledged that he had been in a non-monogamous relationship as a younger man, which inspired the relationships seen in his works.
 The books also hinted at a relationship between Alanna and her (male) warders Ihvon and Maksim, but it was not explored in detail until the 2021 television adaptation.